OfficialMabz/BrightNetwork-GoogleCodingTask/README.md

 # BrightNetwork-GoogleCodingTask
 Implementions of a command-line application simulating YouTube
-# This repository contains the code for Python inside
+# This repository contains the code for Python
 # Youtube-BN\google-code-sample\python